rnestler/rnestler.github.io-source/content/articles/2017/2017-05-14_visiting_sarajevo.rst

 were knowing each others for years.

-Since the weather was just too nice, I spent the next day visiting the `Bijela tabija castle`_ where one has a nice view over the city.
+Since the weather was just too nice, I spent the next day visiting the `Bijela Tabija castle`_ where one has a nice view over the city.
 During my way up I also enjoyed exploring this part of the city which consist of many small streets and alleyways.

 .. figure:: /images/tour_de_hackerspace/sarajevo/sarajevo_city_8.jpg
     :target: /images/tour_de_hackerspace/sarajevo/sarajevo_city_8.jpg
-    :alt: On my way to Bijela tabija
+    :alt: On my way to Bijela Tabija
     :align: center
     :width: 80%
     :figwidth: 80%